Parabolic Approximation Line Search for DNNs

-Note that $l^{\prime\prime}(0)$ is the second derivative of the approximated parabola and is only identical to the exact directional derivative $\frac{-g_t}{||g_t||}H(L(x_t;\theta_t))\frac{-g_t^T}{||g_t||}$ if the parabolic approximation fits.
-The normalization of the gradient to a length of 1 (equation \ref{eq:2}) was chosen to have the measuring distance $\mu$ independent of the gradient size.
-The length of the gradient is irrelevant since only the direction of the gradient is required for parabolic approximation.
-Note that two network inferences are required to determine $l(0)$ and $l(\mu)$.
-Thus, \pal\ needs two forward passes and one backward pass through a network, whereas other first-order optimizers such as \textit{SGD} \cite{grad_descent} and \textit{ADAM} \cite{adam} only need one pass of each type.
-Thus, \pal\ needs more time for one update step, as can be seen in Table \ref{tbl:trainedEpochs}.
-The memory required by \pal\ is similar to \textit{SGD} with momentum, since only the last line direction has to be saved.
-Both of \pal's forward passes must have identical random number initializations, otherwise $L$ is not continuous and a parabolic approximation is not applicable.
+Note, that $\hat{l}_t^{\prime\prime}(0)$ is the second derivative of the approximated parabola and is only identical to the exact directional derivative $\frac{-\mathbf{g}_t}{||\mathbf{g}_t||}H(\BL(\vec{\theta}_t))\frac{-\mathbf{g}_t^T}{||\mathbf{g}_t||}$ if the parabolic approximation fits.
+The normalization of the gradient to unit length (Eq.\ref{eq:line}) was chosen to have the measuring distance $\mu$ independent of the gradient size and of weight scaling.
+Note that two network inferences are required to determine $l_t(0)$ and $l_t(\mu)$.
+Consequently, \pal\ needs two forward passes and one backward pass through a model.
+Further on, $\BL$ may include random components, but to ensure continuity during one line search, drawn random numbers have to be reused for each value determination of $\BL[t]$ at $t$ (e.g., for Dropout \cite{Dropout}).
+The memory required by \pal\ is similar to \textit{SGD} with momentum, since only the last update direction has to be saved.
+A basic version of \pal\ is given in Algorithm \ref{alg:PAL_basic}.